Updated on: 2/8/2021

 Your personal injury claim could be worth much more than what your insurance company is telling you.
-After a car accident, your insurance adjuster will never tell you that the insurance industry's own research has proven that people who are represented by a personal injury attorney end up with settlements that are almost three-and-a-half times more than people who try to settle with the insurance company on their own.
+If you are ever injured in a car accident, your insurance adjuster will never tell you that the insurance industry's own research has proven that people who are represented by a personal injury attorney end up with settlements that are almost three-and-a-half times more than people who try to settle with the insurance company on their own.

 Insurance companies are in the business of making money.
 There is a reason these massive companies continue to grow year after year.
 One of the easiest ways for insurers to improve profitability is to pay out less money on injury claims.
 Quite simply, their goal is to settle your claim for as little as possible.